SciTS: Scientific Time Series Understanding and Generation with LLMs: Introduction

 We benchmark 17 state-of-the-art models on SciTS, spanning text-only and multimodal LLMs (open- and closed-weight) as well as unified time-series models.
 SciTS is highly challenging: instances exceed current system limits, leading to context-length overruns and instruction-following failures.
 While LLMs generalise better to scientific domains than specialised time-series models, serialising temporal signals as text or rasterising them as images constrains performance.
 TimeOmni attains the top rank, underscoring the advantage of explicitly modelling temporal dynamics within an LLM and the promise of LLM-based solutions for complex scientific time series.

+In addition, we introduce \textbf{TimeOmni} as a working example to explore the key ingredients that may be necessary for unified scientific time series understanding and generation.
+TimeOmni leverages the reasoning and knowledge of LLMs while explicitly modelling temporal dynamics.
+Given an input time-series signal and a task prompt, it generates textual responses or time-series outputs.
+In order to handle diverse signals with varying lengths, resolutions, and dimensions, TimeOmni employs multiple patch experts with a novel routing mechanism that automatically selects the most suitable patch expert.
+The framework is intended to be readily incorporated into general-purpose LLMs for joint training with other modalities and tasks.

-\textbf{Summary of Contributions.} \textbf{1)} We introduce {SciTS}, to our knowledge the most comprehensive benchmark to date for scientific time series, spanning a wide range of domains, tasks, and signal types. \textbf{2)} We present {TimeOmni}, the first LLM-based framework that explicitly models temporal dynamics and supports both understanding and generation of diverse time-series data. \textbf{3)} We conduct a large-scale evaluation on {SciTS}, revealing key challenges in generalising to scientific domains and efficiently handling scientific time series.
+\textbf{Summary of Contributions.} \textbf{1)} We introduce {SciTS}, to our knowledge the most comprehensive benchmark to date for scientific time series, spanning a wide range of domains, tasks, and signal types. \textbf{2)} We conduct a large-scale evaluation on {SciTS}, revealing key challenges in generalising to scientific domains and efficiently handling scientific time series. \textbf{3)} We introduce {TimeOmni} to study what is required for LLMs to handle diverse time-series data, revealing insights into explicit and adaptive temporal modelling.